Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 ### Conclusion
 Using the p-value of 0.05 as the threshold, we can see that the vehicle_length and ground_clearance are statistically significant variables in predicting the future observations for the mpg dependent variable.
 In other words, the vehicle_length and ground_clearance features affect the mpg value.

+If the p-value of the independent variables is less than the intercept (slope),

 < 0.05, then it is a high probability that you will get the same results again which means that this variable is able to predict future observations
 The significant intercept of vehicle_length and ground_clearance independent variables have